-- The student must comply with all requirements for admission to the Graduate College (see link to the left).
+- The student must comply with all admission requirements to the Graduate College.

 - The student must comply with all UNMC policies regarding student immunizations prior to registration as well as all Compliance Training Requirements assigned.